egemenkopuz/temporal-bevfusion/README.md

 - **--override-videos** if you would like to override the videos, Default: False
 - **--override-benchmark** if you would like to override the benchmark results, Default: False
 - **--images-include-combined** if you would like to include the visuals containing both predictions and ground truths, Default: False
+- **--videos-include-bundled** if you would like to include the bundled videos, Default: False
 - **--images-cam-bbox-score N** if you would like to visualize only the bounding boxes with a score higher than N, example: 0.1, Default: 0.0
 - **--images-max-samples N** if you would like to visualize only a subset of the dataset, example 100, Default: None
 - **--include-bboxes** if you would like to save the bounding boxes as npy files, Default: False
+- **--include-scores** if you would like to save the scores as npy files, Default: False
 - **--include-labels** if you would like to save the labels as npy files, Default: False
 - **--skip-test** if you would like to skip the testing, Default: False
 - **--skip-images** if you would like to skip the images, Default: False